SReichelt/slate2/doc/Notation.md

 metamodel at the token level; they cannot be overridden by custom notations.
 If multiple matches are still possible after taking precedence into account, an error is reported.

+Parameters within objects are often referenced at locations where they are not directly in scope.
+There are two possibilities.
-In contrast to global and local parameters, parameters within objects cannot be referenced directly as they lack a scope of their own.
-Instead, a reference must be prefixed by an expression followed by a dot.
-The metamodel defines how to evaluate that expression in order to determine the object in which to look for the parameter (or alternatively, that the tokens following the dot are not a reference to an object parameter).
+* A reference can be prefixed by an expression followed by a dot.
+The metamodel defines how to evaluate that expression in order to determine the object in which to look for the item (or that the tokens following the dot are not a reference to an item).
 The evaluation may require parsing additional files, due to imports.
+* At certain locations, the metamodel can determine via a simplified type inference algorithm that the expected type is an object.
+In these cases, items of the object may be referenced without qualification.

 To enable object lookup, the expression identification layer must be evaluated in two passes.
 In the first pass, expressions are matched against global and local parameters as described above, as well